Kayaking in Kane’ohe Bay

 Kane’ohe Bay is the flattest, calmest, most protected bay on Oahu’s windward coast, which makes it an ideal place for kayaking.

-The wind and the tide can still have an effect on your paddling experience here, so those two conditions are the most important things to be aware of that will determine the difficulty level and accessibility of different possible destinations.
+Wind and tide can still have an effect on your paddling experience, so those two conditions are the most important things to be aware of that will determine the difficulty level and accessibility of different possible destinations.

 Our staff will give you a waterproof map of the bay and a personalized briefing of the conditions, possible destinations, and everything you need to know to have a safe, fun, kayaking experience!